ptpb/pb_cli/README.md

 ### clipboard

-When set, by default, PB_CLIPBOARD will put the paste url in the X11 primary buffer.
+When set, by default, `PB_CLIPBOARD` will put the paste url in the X11 `primary` buffer.
+You can modify this behavior by setting `PB_CLIPBOARD_TOOL`, possibly with additional arguments.

 ```sh
 PB_CLIPBOARD=1 pb …
 ```

+For usability, you'll likely want to export this variable in your shell rc file if this is a feature you want to use regularly.

 ## advanced usage